-The most fondly remembered indie movies may be from decades ago, but independent cinema continues to thrive this millenium.
+The most fondly remembered indie movies may be from decades ago, but independent cinema continues to thrive this millennium.

 Established filmmakers continue to solidify their legacies as they bring indie films to mainstream audiences, and lesser-known movie studios find hidden talents who can showcase their skills on the big screen.
 Many more indie movies are given the recognition they deserve.